 The Queen’s Diamond Jubilee Volunteering Award 2012, for his work with the charity Calibre, recording audio books for disabled or visually-impaired children and adults.

-He recently finished his first historical novel based on a true story.
+Michael recently finished his first historical novel based on a true story.
 It is a tale of love, loss, adventure and discovery, spanning four generations, three centuries, two continents, and explores what happens when opposing cultures collide.

-Michael also writes for various genealogy magazines and has co-edited a series of books about the Victorians, as well as a forthcoming military memoir.
+Michael also writes for various genealogy magazines and has co-edited a series of books about the Victorians, as well as a military memoir.
 Click here to find out more about Heir Line’s literary creations!